-Diary Of A Busker Day 255 Thursday July 5th Winchester High Street (1. opposite Oxfam, Time: 1:56-2:57pm, 2. opposite Vodafone, Time: 3:27-4:53pm, 3. opposite Bellis, Time: 5:20-6:35pm
+Diary Of A Busker Day 255 Thursday July 5th 2012 Winchester High Street 1.
+Opposite Oxfam, Time: 1:56-2:57pm, 2.
+Opposite Vodafone, Time: 3:27-4:53pm, 3.
+Opposite Bellis, Time: 5:20-6:35pm

-He asks me if I know Man Of The World – the B-side of Albatross.
-Nope, I’ve heard it, though.
+He asks me if I know Man Of The World, the B-side of Albatross.
+No, although I’ve heard it.
 He thinks it would be a good one to do so I say I’ll check it out.
 He asks how my day’s been.
-“Alright.
-There’s alot of people about but the money’s been the usual” I say.
-“I’ve had a terrible day” he says.
-“Oh dear.
-When did you start?”
-“Nine o’clock.
+‘Alright.
+There’s a lot of people about but the money’s been the usual,’ I say.
+‘I’ve had a terrible day,’ he says.
+‘Oh dear.
+When did you start?’
+‘Nine o’clock.
 Not one person signing.
-No one spoke to me all day – I’ve only spoken to one person, and that’s you!”
-Well, I know how I sometimes get after a few minutes of no money and also if no one comes up to speak – you can get to thinking ‘What am I doing here, what a waste of time, what a waste of my life…’ and this poor guy, he’s been standing there all day.
+No one spoke to me all day.
+I’ve only spoken to one person, and that’s you!’
+Well, I know how I sometimes get after a few minutes of no money and also if no one comes up to speak.
+You can get to thinking, “What am I doing here, what a waste of time, what a waste of my life,” and this poor guy, he’s been standing there all day.
 He asks if any of these thousands of kids about give me money.
-Sometimes, some of them do.
-“Well, at least they haven’t got to pay for eight day cover!” which I’ve heard is some sort of car thing.
+Some of them do, sometimes.
+‘Well, at least they haven’t got to pay for eight day cover!’ he says, which I’ve heard is some sort of car thing.

-Anthony, who stopped stopping by to quizz me on all things guitar, stops to start quizzing me on all things guitar again.
+Anthony, who stopped stopping by to quiz me on all things guitar, stops to start quizzing me on all things guitar, again.
 And I CANNOT make him understand.
-The problem is he wants to play fingerstyle – with the melody and bass parts – like what I do but he hasn’t even got to the stage of playing even one chord and can’t get his head ’round the fact that the guitar, which he can’t play, is completely different to the piano, which he CAN play.
-These ‘consulting’ sessions out on the street are no good – they waste (my) time and are frustrating (for me).
-I need to give him a private lesson in his flat sometime soon, I say.
-I notice he’s got a huge tear in his shirt, under his armpit, which he doesn’t know about till I mention it.
-“Oh, I’ll have to fix that.”
-Didn’t he feel the wind through?
+The problem is he wants to play fingerstyle, with the melody and bass parts, like what I do, but he hasn’t even got to the stage of playing even one chord and can’t get his head around the fact that the guitar, which he can’t play, is completely different to the piano, which he CAN play.
+These consultation sessions out on the street are no good; they waste (my) time and are frustrating (for me).
+I suggest a private lesson in his flat, sometime soon.
+I notice he’s got a huge tear in his shirt, under his armpit, which he doesn’t know about until I mention it.
+‘Oh, I’ll have to fix that.’
+Didn’t he feel the wind through it?
 Is that what’s going to happen to me? – walking down the road, oblivious to a huge rip in my shirt?!
-And, as if on cue, just after he trundles off, his mate Mick (he, the bargain food vulture) turns up.
-“Have you seen Tony?” he says.
-Yep, I’ve just seen him.
-I go through the usual ‘can’t get his head around the guitar’ “And you’d think, he being an intelligent man – he was a barrister – he’d work it out, that a GUITAR’S not a PIANO!”
+And, as if on cue, just after he trundles off, his mate, Bargain Food Vulture Mick, turns up.
+‘Have you seen Tony?’ he says.
+‘Yeah, I’ve just seen him,’ and I go through the usual ‘he can’t get his head around the guitar.’
+Mick says, ‘And you’d think, he being an intelligent man – he was a barrister, he’d work it out, that a GUITAR’S not a PIANO!’
+Indeed, Mick.

-I take another break – I reckon to do one more session, at The Buttercross, if I can.
-Then I’ll have worked my way up the street and won’t have as far to walk home! – I must be getting old. …and it’s a good move – as I enjoy the rare occurance of being handed a £10 note.
-It’s from a man who says he’s heard me many times and, as he was just up at the cash machine, he thought “He could do with that”.
-“Wow…well, thanks.
-That’s great” – I always show my appreciation in very simple, direct words, followed by the “…that’s alot of money – you know that’s what I’d normally make in an hour.
+I take another break…I reckon to do one more session, at The Buttercross, if I can, then I’ll have worked my way up the street and won’t have as far to walk home!
+I must be getting old…but it’s a good move, as I enjoy the rare occurrence of being handed a £10 note.
+It’s from a man who says he’s heard me many times, and as he was just up at the cash machine, he thought, “He could do with that,” ‘Wow…well, thanks…that’s great.’
+I always show my appreciation in very simple, direct words, followed by the ‘…that’s a lot of money…you know that’s what I’d normally make in an hour.
 Are you sure?
-Do you want some change? – I give change, you know.”
-He laughs – “No, God loves us!
+Do you want some change? – I give change, you know.’
+He laughs – ‘No, God loves us!
 He loves YOU!
 He loves ME!
-Everything is great!” and with that and with his arms raised towards the sky – or God, I assume, he’s off.
+Everything is great!’
+And with that and with his arms raised towards the sky – or God, I assume, he’s off.
 So, thank you, delirious God-man.
-The £10 note is great, I can put up with the religious bit, I suppose.
+I can put up with the religious bit if there’s a tenner involved.